KeldorKatarn/OpenTTD_PatchPack/README.md

 * 255 GRFs in single AND multiplayer mode

 * Increase number of available rail track types from 16 to 32

+* Introduce road and tramp types and increase number of possible types for each to 31

 * Automated timetables and separation with several different separation modes.